The Clear Edge

 • Tool sprawl (12 different tools, confusing for new hires)

-Week 27: Project handoff protocol
+Week 27: project handoff protocol.

-Impact: Project handoff errors dropped 68%.
+Impact: project handoff errors dropped 68%.

-Week 28: Tool consolidation
+Week 28: tool consolidation.

-Effect: New hire onboarding time dropped 20%.
+Effect: new-hire onboarding time dropped 20%.

-Documented Remote Operating Model (35-page playbook) covering communication protocols, meeting systems, hiring process, onboarding, cultural rituals, and tool stack.
+Final operating model locked: they documented a Remote Operating Model in a 35-page playbook that covers communication protocols, meeting systems, hiring, onboarding, cultural rituals, and the tool stack.

 The Results: 28 Weeks to Fully Distributed 25-Person Team